-Dr. Jamaspishvili’s research interest and project goals are to identify and validate promising diagnostic and prognostic biomarkers for early prostate cancer.
+Dr. Jamaspishvili is working to identify and validate promising diagnostic and prognostic biomarkers for early prostate cancer.

 Dr. LeBrun’s research group studies perturbations in the regulation of gene transcription that underlie acute lymphoblastic leukemia.

 Dr. Lupien’s research highlights the need to characterize and understand the role of noncoding regulatory elements as targets of genetic and epigenetic changes in oncogenesis.

 Dr. Nieman is studying the developmental impact of chemotherapy agents with a goal of improved brain development and quality of life in childhood cancer patients.

-Dr. Oza is Co-leader of OICR's Ovarian Cancer Translational Research Initiative and specializes in clinical trials for gynecologic cancers.
+Dr. Oza co-leads OICR's Ovarian Cancer Translational Research Initiative and specializes in clinical trials for gynecologic cancers.

 Dr. Palma’s research focuses on new imaging technologies used with radiotherapy to improve tumour targeting and to deliver higher doses of radiotherapy than previously possible.

-Dr. Pearson’s lab is trying to understand the connection between adult stem cells and cancer by using the freshwater planarian as an in vivo model system.
+Dr. Pearson’s lab is working to understand the connection between adult stem cells and cancer by using the freshwater planarian as an in vivo model system.

 Dr. Pond’s research interest is in statistical methodologies and analysis of cancer clinical trials, with an aim to facilitate the translation of scientific discoveries into the clinic.

 The Reimand Lab develops and applies methods to interpret cancer data using pathway and network information.

-The Rottapel laboratory uses functional genetic screens (both shRNA and CRISPR/Cas9) to identify novel vulnerabilities in ovarian cancer as a strategy to develop new therapeutic targets.
+The Rottapel Lab uses functional genetic screens (both shRNA and CRISPR/Cas9) to identify novel vulnerabilities in ovarian cancer as a strategy to develop new therapeutic targets.